phamilton-hbs/phamilton-hbs.github.io/docs/drive/assignment_sheet.md

 ## Releasing the Notebooks

 Although the links to the Colab notebooks are now in the assignment sheet, these notebooks have not yet been shared with the students.
-This means that if the students were to click the links at this stage, they would recieve a "permission denied" message.
+This means that if the students were to click the links at this stage, they would receive a "permission denied" message.
 To provide students with access to a notebook (or any other file type on Drive), the file simply needs to be shared with (`dsm-students@googlegroups.com`).
 This is a Google Group that contains all students in the course (described further in the next section).
 To provide access to a file:
 + Right click the file and select `Share`.
 + Type the address of the gmail account or Google Group into the `Add people and groups` bar.
 + Set the appropriate level of access (`Viewer`, `Commenter`, or `Editor`); in this case we want to share with view access.